 - The Machines of the Isle of Nantes

 In the afternoon, head to Quai des Antilles for some drinks in a lively atmosphere.
 Here, you will also find restaurants offering all styles of cuisine, with something for all budgets.

 On day 2 of this Nantes road trip, drive to Angers for a day of sightseeing.
 Located by the river Maine, Angers is a beautiful medieval city to explore, with unique gothic buildings, half-timbered houses, and an impressive château.

 In the town’s heart, visit the Château d’Angers, a massive schist and limestone construction built from 1230 onwards.
 Here, the Dukes of Anjou held court during the 14th and 15th centuries.

-Château d’Angers hosts the famous Apocalypse Tapestries, a large medieval set of tapestries commissioned by Louis I Duke of Anjou, and woven in Paris between 1377 and 1382.
-The tapestry was made in six sections, each 24 m wide by 6.1 m high, comprising 90 different scenes and shows the Apocalypse’s story from the Book of Revelation by Saint John the Divine.
+Château d’Angers hosts the famous Apocalypse Tapestries, a large medieval set of tapestries commissioned by Louis I, Duke of Anjou, and woven in Paris between 1377 and 1382.
+The tapestry was made in six sections, each 24 m wide by 6.1 m high, comprising 90 different scenes showing the Apocalypse’s story from the Book of Revelation by Saint John the Divine.
 Only 71 of the original 90 scenes survive today – Click here to buy your tickets to Château d’Angers

 Day 3 | Saumur – Fontevraud